Tw1ddle/geometrize-haxe-example/README.md

 haxelib install Sure
 ```

-Either open the project FlashDevelop and build for Windows, or run Haxe from the command line:
+Either open the project folder in VSCode, or run Haxe from the command line:

 ```
 haxe GeometrizeHaxeExample.hxml